ignjatradojicic/csharp-learning-journey/HabitTracker/README.md

 ## ✨ Key Features

-### 1️⃣ Habit Management
+### 1️⃣ Comprehensive Habit Management
-- View all habit records.
-- Add new habit records with validation.
+- View, add, update, and delete habit records with validation and security.
-- Update existing records.
-- Delete records securely.
+- Ensure data integrity through robust error handling and validations.

-### 2️⃣ SQLite Integration
+### 2️⃣ Advanced SQLite Integration
-- Connection handling with `using` statements.
+- Efficient database connection handling with `using` statements.
-- Parameterized queries for SQL injection prevention.
+- Secure parameterized queries to prevent SQL injection attacks.
-- CRUD operations implementation.
+- Full implementation of CRUD operations for data persistence.

-### 3️⃣ Modular Design
+### 3️⃣ Modular and Scalable Design
-- Entity, service, and UI layers for clear separation of concerns.
+- Clear separation of concerns with distinct entity, service, and UI layers.
-- Interface-driven service layer.
+- Interface-driven architecture to facilitate dependency injection and testing.

-### 4️⃣ Learning Highlights
-Each code file includes comments highlighting:
-- Principles learned.
-- Challenges faced.
-- Solutions implemented.

 ---